 Judge lets both men go home on an unsecured bond, as long as they follow certain instructions.

-ROANOKE-Not guilty.
-Both Thomas Robertson and Jacob Fracker issued that plea Tuesday in U.S. District Court.
+ROANOKE-Both Thomas Robertson and Jacob Fracker get to go home.
 The former Rocky Mount police officers, who stand accused of taking part in the Jan.
-6 attack on the Capitol, say they’re innocent.
-They acknowledge walking into the Capitol, but say they didn’t take part in any of the violence.
+6 attack on the Capitol, were released on unsecured bond, with a couple strings attached.

 Tuesday’s arraignment hearing was held virtually, due to COVID-19.
 It came a day after a federal grand jury indicted both men on four charges.
 That includes one count each of entering and remaining in a restricted building, along with disorderly conduct in the Capitol.
 Also, obstruction of an official proceeding, along with disorderly and disruptive conduct in a restricted building.